 There are lots of reasons why borrowers should consolidate their student loans.
 Unfortunately, the process of consolidating is sometimes more complicated than the decision to consolidate.
 As a result, some borrowers consolidate without taking full advantage of the benefits of consolidation, while others decide not to consolidate at all.

-Information on Consolidation
+Information on Consolidations